cfpb/design-system/docs/pages/links.md

           * Shorten "consumerfinance.gov” to “cfpb.gov”

           * For Ask CFPB pages, abbreviate to “askcfpb” and the page’s associated number
-    variation_group_description: >+
+    variation_group_description: ""
-      Links that appear in body text (`p`), link lists (`li`), or definitions (`dd`) are automatically underlined.
-To enable underlines elsewhere, e.g. to underline links in a `nav` element, simply add a `border-bottom-width:
-      1px;` to the link.

 guidelines: ""
 eyebrow: Form elements
 title: Links
-description: Links are navigational elements that lead users to other locations, either on the same page to a different page or site.
+description: Links are navigational elements that connect users to other locations, either on the same page or to a different page or site.
 In contrast, [buttons](/design-system/components/buttons) are used to signal actions.
-Users should be able to identify links without relying on color or styling alone.
 use_cases: ""
 behavior: >-
-  ### Default link behavior
+  ### Opening a link in the current tab (default)

-  In general, links should default to opening in the same page or browser tab.
+  In general, links should default to opening in the current page or browser tab.
 This allows the user to choose whether they want to open an additional window in order to view the content.
 This applies to document and external links.

   ### Opening a link in a new tab